-Ashman’s lightweight ash handle connects to the head with a riveted socket.
+On this well-constructed bow rake, the lightweight ash wood handle connects to the rake head with a riveted socket.
 A fiberglass coating strengthens the wood and prevents splintering.
 An end grip protects gardeners’ hands.
-The tough construction allows for deep digging into soil.
-The rake measures 59.5 inches long with a 54-inch handle.
+This tough construction allows for deep digging into soil.
 The 14-inch-wide steel head features 16 sharp carbon steel tines with a chip-resistant coating.
 The rake’s total weight is 2.84 pounds.

 The Best Bow Rakes for Your Lawn and Garden

 Level soil, spread gravel, and rake wet leaves after adding one of the best bow rakes to your gardening tool kit.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Runner UpUnion Tools 14-Tine Bow RakeCheck Latest Price